 What protection do I have if I whistleblow?

-Whistleblowing protection can cover the following treatment:
+Whistleblowing legislation protection in the UK can cover the following treatment:

 - disciplinary action

 - not receiving a bonus or benefits

 If you are an employee and have been dismissed for whistleblowing at work, or you resign in response to detrimental treatment due to whistleblowing, you may have additional claims for whistleblowing unfair dismissal or whistleblowing constructive dismissal.

 Does it matter if I whistleblow in bad faith?